This policy applies to all non laboratory Dartmouth employees who are likely to encounter BBPs during routine job duties.

 Each employee who has the potential for occupational exposure to bloodborne pathogens receives training conducted by Dartmouth EH&S or by completing the online training course available through BioRAFT at

 The Dartmouth EH&S Office provides OSHA mandated bloodborne pathogen training.
-It is the responsibility of each supervisor to ensure all personnel under his/her supervision complete this required training.
+It is the responsibility of each supervisor to ensure all personnel under their supervision complete this required training.

 Hepatitis B Vaccine Form: